Welcome to Our Website!

 Rainfall Simulator Trailer

 The BFRWP has purchased a rainfall simulator trailer intended to be used as an educational tool to teach all age groups about soil erosion.
-The intention of the Partnership is to have the trailer available for outreach activities in the region, including ag.-related school functions, county fairs, and farm shows.
-For more information contact us.
+The intention of the Partnership is to have the trailer available for outreach activities in the region, including agricultural related school functions, county fairs, and farm shows.
+For more information please contact us.